pingcap/docs-cn/tools/binlog/deploy.md

         172.16.10.74
         ```

-        Pump retains the data of the latest 5 days by default.
-You can modify the value of the `gc` variable in the `tidb-ansible/conf/pump.yml` file and remove the related comments.
-Take modifying the variable value to 7 as an example:
+        Pump retains the data of the latest 7 days by default.
+You can modify the value of the `gc` variable in the `tidb-ansible/conf/pump.yml` file and remove the related comments:

         ```yaml
         global:
           # an integer value to control the expiry date of the binlog data, which indicates for how long (in days) the binlog data would be stored
           # must be bigger than 0
-          gc: 7
+          # gc: 7
         ```

         Make sure the space of the deployment directory is sufficient for storing Binlog.
-For more details, see [Configure the deployment directory](../op-guide/ansible-deployment.md#configure-the-deployment-directory).
+For more details, see [Configure the deployment directory](/dev/how-to/deploy/orchestrated/ansible.md#configure-the-deployment-directory).
 You can also set a separate deployment directory for Pump.

         ```ini
         ## Binlog Part
         [pump_servers]
         pump1 ansible_host=172.16.10.72 deploy_dir=/data1/pump
-        pump2 ansible_host=172.16.10.73 deploy_dir=/data1/pump
+        pump2 ansible_host=172.16.10.73 deploy_dir=/data2/pump
-        pump3 ansible_host=172.16.10.74 deploy_dir=/data1/pump
+        pump3 ansible_host=172.16.10.74 deploy_dir=/data3/pump
         ```

 2. Deploy and start the TiDB cluster containing Pump.